owenlin2003/Surfs-Up/README.md

 # Surfs Up in LA

-This app displays up-to-date surf conditions for beaches along the Los Angeles coastline.
-Users can select from seven tracked beach locations, each displaying relevant surf and weather data in a simplified, user-friendly layout.
+I love surfing, so I created this app with another surfer friend that displays the live surf conditions for LA beaches.
+Users can select from 7 tracked beach locations, each displaying relevant surf and weather data in a simplified, user-friendly layout.

 ## Features